Rahul-Chauhan-2212/Kubernetes/README.md

 </li>
 </ul>
 <p>To update the deployment we just have modify the yaml file and apply those changes</p>
 <p>Labels and Selectors are necessary...
-Labels are used to make a link between pods and services</p>
+Labels and Selectors are used to make a link between pods and services</p>

+<p>We can have multiple resources in one single deployment file by adding --- in yaml file.
+It is better pratice to create service then deployment.</p>
 </i>